fs.promises and FileHandle Cleanup

 stat, truncate, and datasync

-Some of the less common methods count because they operate on the file you already opened.
+Some FileHandle methods are less common, but they are useful because they operate on the file you already opened.

-fh.stat() returns the same Stats object as the top-level stat(), but it reads metadata from the open descriptor.
-That is useful when a decision about reads or writes must apply to this specific open file rather than whatever currently lives at the same path.
+fh.stat() returns the same kind of Stats object as the top-level stat() helper.
+The difference is that fh.stat() reads metadata from the open descriptor.
+Use it when the metadata decision must apply to this exact open file.

-fh.truncate(len) sets the file's size.
-If len is shorter than the current size, the file shrinks and the trailing bytes are removed.
-If len is longer, the file grows and the new bytes are filled with zero bytes, or a sparse hole on filesystems that support it.
-This shows up when rewriting a file with shorter content; without truncation, the tail of the old content remains.
+fh.truncate(len) changes the file size.
+If len is smaller than the current size, the file shrinks and trailing bytes are removed.
+If len is larger, the file grows.
+The new region is filled with zero bytes, or represented as a sparse hole on filesystems that support sparse files.

 const fh = await open('/tmp/data.txt', 'r+');